 These time limits define when you should take faulty goods back.
 They're totally separate to the "reasonable length of time" bit in the Sad Fart rules, which define what counts as faulty in the first place.

 What's 'reasonable'?
 It depends on the situation.
 Imagine asking a sensible friend's opinion.
-If you asked "is it reasonable for a £2,000 plasma telly to break after nine months?", they'd probably say no. But probably is reasonable for a 50p torch to conk out in nine months.
+If you asked "is it reasonable for a £2,000 plasma telly to break after nine months?", they'd probably say no. But it probably is reasonable for a 50p torch to conk out in nine months.

 For more info, see the Act as soon as possible section below.